Destaq/chess-graph/README.md

   - The `download_format` argument.
 Set to the string 'png' by default.
 Change it to the string of the file type you want the download to be in. `chess_graph.graph(..., download_format = 'jpeg')`

   - The `download_name` argument.
 The name of the figure that will be downloaded.
 Set to be fig1 by default, meaning that files downloaded will be downloaded as fig1.png.
 See above.

+  - The `color` argument.
+This is set to both by default.
+Valid inputs are 'both', 'white', 'w', 'black' and 'b'.
+If you change the `color` argument from both, then the program will only read games that are from the `color` you chose.
+Note that you need to also change the player name with the name argument if you do so.
+See below.

+  - The `name` argument.
+This argument will allow the program to pick games from the file it is given, but only games from a certain player.
+There is an example below: Set the color to 'black' or 'white' to pick only games where the player (the name) played as black or white. (i.e. chess_graph.graph('pgns/Carlsen.pgn', color = 'white', name = 'Magnus Carlsen') will pick all the games where Carlsen played as white.)

+**Remember to include all variations and parts of a player's name!
+For example, the player Viktor Korchnoi has his last name spelled as Kortschnoj as well.
+In that case, for the 'name' field, type: Viktor Korchnoi Kortschnoj**

 ### Downloading
 Downloading *is* an option, although to download in some formats you need to install extra libraries.